-Betting on football is huge business, with around £1bn having been wagered on the 2014 World Cup alone.
+Betting on football is huge business, with around £1bn wagered on the World Cup alone.
 And for millions of people around the world (ourselves included) a cheeky wager on the beautiful game brings an extra level of excitement to this wonderful sport.

 With the ever-growing number of online bookies the choices facing a punter today can be overwhelming and here we take a look at some of the options for betting on football, as well as the best betting sites to use in terms of their betting odds and offers.

 There are now more football leagues around the world covered by bookmakers than ever before, with more markets, more promotions and even better free bets.
 In other words, we punters are spoiled for choice as rival bookmakers try to outdo one another to win the custom of football betting fans… happy days indeed!

 Best Bookmakers For Betting On Football

 Football is the most popular sport on which to bet, not just in the UK but in Europe, Asia and other parts of the world too.
 As such, almost any online bookie worth their salt offers a fantastic service for football bettors, but here we take a look at only the crème de la crème, the best of the best.

 The owner of BetVictor is man with a long history in British bookmaking and a reputation as the “Gentleman Bookmaker”.
 For football fans that means two things: great odds and a bookie not afraid to take a large wager.
 Indeed, BetVictor once accepted a bet from fellow bookie Fred Done of Betfred (see below) that Man United would finish above Chelsea – they didn’t and BetVictor won a cool £1m!